euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 At this point we present the results from several benchmarks done using the diffetent algorithm options available in PyFAI.
 All benchmarks have been performed using the same bounding box pixel splitting scheme and integrated profiles obtained are of equivalent quality.
 Execution speed have been measured using the *timeit* module, averaged over 10 iterations (best of 3).
-The processing is performed on 1, 2, 4, 6, 12 and 16 Mpixel images taken from actual diffraction experiment.
+The processing is performed on 1, 2, 4, 6, 12 and 16 Mpixel images taken from actual diffraction experiment and part of the pyFAI test-suite.

-They come from various detector and differ in the geometry used and input datatype, which explains why the 16 Mpix image is unusually fast and the 12Mpix image is comparatively slow.
+They come from various detector and differ in the geometry used and input datatype, which explains why processing this 16 Mpix image is fasterthan the 12Mpix image in this benchmark.

 Shall we work only on synthetic images ???
 Yes probably